bbalakriz/llm-trustyai-guardrails-lmeval/README.md

 oc new-project model-namespace
 oc apply -f vllm/model_container.yaml
 ```
-The minio container can take a while to spin up - it will be downloading a [Qwen2](https://huggingface.co/Qwen/Qwen2.5-0.5B-Instruct) from Huggingface and saving it into an emulated AWS data connection.
+The Minio container can take a while to spin up - it will be downloading [Qwen2.5-0.5B-Instruct](https://huggingface.co/Qwen/Qwen2.5-0.5B-Instruct) from Huggingface and saving it into Minio.

 ```bash
 oc apply -f vllm/serving_runtime.yaml oc apply -f vllm/isvc_qwen2.yaml
 ```
 Wait for the `qwen2-predictor-XXXXXX` pod to spin up.

-You can test the model by sending some prompts to it:
+You can test the model by sending some prompts to it.
+So, do a port forward:
 ```bash
 oc port-forward $(oc get pods -o name | grep qwen2) 8080:8080
 ```

-Then, in a new terminal tab:
+And then, in a new terminal tab, try:
 ```bash
 ./curl_model 127.0.0.1:8080 "Hello, tell me about yourself"
 ````